7 Staggering Statistics About America's Opioid Epidemic

-2. As many as 1 in 4 people who receive prescription opioids long-term for noncancer pain in primary care settings struggles with addiction.
+2. As many as 1 in 4 people who receive prescription opioids long-term for noncancer pain in primary care settings struggle with addiction.

 Do you know someone in pain?
-Encourage them to talk to their physician or physical therapist about safe ways to manage pain.
+Encourage them to talk to her or his physician or physical therapist about safe ways to manage pain.

-The American Physical Therapy Association’s #ChoosePT campaign raises awareness about the risks of opioids and the safe alternative of physical therapy for long-term pain management.
+The American Physical Therapy Association’s #ChoosePT campaign raises awareness about the risks of opioids and the safe alternative of physical therapy for chronic pain management.

 - The Henry J. Kaiser Family Foundation.
 Published December 9, 2016.
 Accessed January 30, 2017.

 - Qaseem A, Wilt TJ, McLean RM, Forciea MA; Clinical Guidelines Committee of the American College of Physicians.
 Noninvasive treatments for acute, subacute, and chronic low back pain: a clinical practice guideline from the American College of Physicians.
 Ann Intern Med.
 2017;166:514–530.
 Article Summary in PubMed.